 - If you are getting retirement or disability benefits on your own record:

-- You will need to apply for the survivor benefits.
+- You will need to apply for the survivors benefits.

 - We will check to see whether you can get a higher benefit as a widow or widower.

-- If you are not getting benefits, you should apply for survivor benefits promptly because, in some cases, benefits may not be retroactive.
+- If you are not getting benefits, you should apply for survivors benefits promptly because, in some cases, benefits may not be retroactive.